#ad

 <----

-In 2025 I got a replacement riding horse.
+****Willow's having a baby!
+(Unexpected). ***In 2025 I got a replacement riding horse.
 She is an untouched 9-10 year old Colville Rezervation Mustang mare.
 She has foaled once, before I bought her for $900.
 I'm documenting her training process in video.
 She's a sweetheart and she really wants to try.

 Crafty Corner/ Primitive Skills